chless/template-up2date-setting/README.md

 # Introduction
-This is general python template equipped with git hooks
+This is pytorch template equipped with git hooks and util tools

 ---

+# Integrated tools
-# Equipped hooks
+* Git hooks
     * Black
     * flake8
     * isort
+* Project tracking
+    * Neptune

 ---

 # Usage
 <span style="color:red">**Before any commit**</span>, follow below instructions.
-1. Install pre-commit package using command `pip install pre-commit`.
+1. Construct your environment using dockerfile or other way.
 2. Install specified git-hooks in .pre-commit-config.yaml using `pre-commit install`.
 3. Do anything.